ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 <a name="first"></a>
 ### Let's fit our first mixed model

 Alright!
 Still with me?
-We have a response variable, the test score, and we are attempting to **explain part of the variation** in test score through fitting body length as a fixed effect.
+We have a response variable, the test score and we are attempting to **explain part of the variation** in test score through fitting body length as a fixed effect.
 But the response variable has some **residual variation** (*i.e.* unexplained variation) associated with mountain ranges.
-By using random effects we are modeling that unexplained variation through **variance**.
+By using random effects, we are modeling that unexplained variation through **variance**.

-[Sidenote: If you are confused between variation and variance: **variation** is a generic word, similar to dispersion or variability; **variance** is a particular measure of variation, it quantifies the dispersion if you wish.]
+[Sidenote: If you are confused between variation and variance: **variation** is a generic word, similar to dispersion or variability; **variance** is a particular measure of variation; it quantifies the dispersion, if you wish.]

 Note that **our question changes slightly here**: while we still want to know whether there is an association between dragon's body length and the test score, we want to know if that association exists ***after*** controlling for the variation in mountain ranges.